Doña Ana County Court Records

 NewMexicoCourts.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on NewMexicoCourts.us are subject to the Terms of Service and Privacy Notice.

 Doña Ana County sits at the southern tip of New Mexico, with its county seat in Las Cruces.
-It is one of the most populous counties in the state, and its court system processes a high volume of criminal, civil, family, and probate cases each year.
-The county falls within the Third Judicial District, which operates the district court of general jurisdiction, along with magistrate courts, a probate court, and several municipal courts.
-The Doña Ana County government and its elected officials, including the County Clerk and Probate Judge, also serve as custodians of certain recorded documents and vital records.
+It's one of the most populous counties in the state, and its court system processes a high volume of criminal, civil, family, and probate cases each year.
+The county falls within the Third Judicial District, which runs the district court of general jurisdiction, along with magistrate courts, a probate court, and several municipal courts.
+The Doña Ana County government and its elected officials — including the County Clerk and Probate Judge — also maintain certain recorded documents and vital records.

 How to Look Up a Court Case in Doña Ana County?

-There are three primary methods for locating a court case in Doña Ana County: online searching, visiting the clerk’s office in person, and submitting a written request by mail or electronically.
+There are three main ways to locate a court case in Doña Ana County: searching online, visiting the clerk's office in person, or submitting a written request by mail or through an electronic form.

 Online case search

-The free NM Case Lookup tool allows anyone to search by party name or case number.
-To narrow results to Doña Ana County district court cases, select “District Court” as the court type and “307 – Las Cruces” as the court location after accepting the terms of use.
-Results display the case number, party names, case title, assigned judge, and filing date.
-Clicking on a case number reveals additional detail, including hearing schedules, party information, and a register of actions.
-This portal does not provide downloadable case documents.
+The free NM Case Lookup tool lets anyone search by party name or case number.
+To focus your search on Doña Ana County district court cases, select "District Court" as the court type and "307 – Las Cruces" as the court location after accepting the terms of use.
+Results show the case number, party names, case title, assigned judge, and filing date.
+Click a case number to see more detail — hearing schedules, party information, and a full register of actions.
+Keep in mind that this portal doesn't provide downloadable case documents.

-For access to actual filings and images, re:SearchNM is the statewide document-retrieval system.
-It requires registration and charges per-search fees. re:SearchNM covers civil, criminal, family, and probate case documents from all New Mexico district courts.
+For access to actual filings and document images, re:SearchNM is the statewide document-retrieval system.
+Registration is required, and the service charges per-search fees.
+It covers civil, criminal, family, and probate case documents from all New Mexico district courts.

 In-person requests

-Individuals may visit the Office of the Clerk at the Third Judicial District Court during business hours.
-Bring as much identifying information as possible, such as party names, case numbers, or filing dates.
+You can visit the Office of the Clerk at the Third Judicial District Court during business hours.
+Bring as much identifying information as you can — party names, case numbers, or filing dates all help the staff locate records quickly.

 Third Judicial District Court